A Practical Guide to Legal Aid

 - An individual’s rights under the European Convention on Human Rights; or

-- An individual’s rights to legal aid under EU law, mainly under the Charter of Fundamental Rights of the EU.
+- An individual’s rights to legal aid under certain retained EU law.

 This reflects the seriousness of the government’s obligation to prevent any breach of fundamental rights.